 It’s hard to imagine that not even one year earlier, Tarzan didn’t know how to obey even the most basic of obedience commands.

 Before being adopted by Shuman, Tarzan was living at the Humane Society for Hamilton County (HSHC) as a shelter dog.
-But in August 2017, he was chosen to be one of 5 shelter dogs chosen to participate in the first session of the Youth-Canine program at HSHC.
+But in August 2017, he was chosen to be one of 5 shelter dogs chosen to participate in the first session of Paws & Think’s Hamilton County Youth-Canine Program.

-The program pairs at-risk youth with shelter dogs to train them on basic obedience, improving their adoptability.
+The program pairs at-risk youth from Hamilton Youth Assistance Program with shelter dogs to train them on basic obedience, improving their adoptability.
 For the program, Tarzan had been paired with a teen named Liam.